Shipwrecks

 “Yagrin, and his bondmate, Shazira.”

-“But the fear of attack may convince many to accept your help.”
+“The fear of attack will convince many to accept your help,” says the council head.

 “We understand,” says the council.